patchbio/notion-tools/README.md

 # notion-tools

-Python tools to work with Notion, including retrieving databases as Pandas dataframes.
+Python tools to work with the Notion API, including retrieving databases as Pandas dataframes.

 ## Getting Started